godspeedsystems/gs-plugins/README.md

 ## Plugin as Eventsource : Example ( cron plug-in ):

+#### Event Source :

+An event source is any entity or technology responsible for generating events or notifications when specific events or conditions occur.
+These events are consumed by event handlers or processors for real-time or near-real-time responses.
+Event sources can include Message Brokers, Webhooks etc.The settings for each datasource lies in src/eventsources directory.

 1. Inside the `eventsources` directory, create a `YAML` file with a specific name.
 In this YAML file, ensure you specify a `type` field, and there must be a corresponding `TypeScript` file in the `types` directory that shares the same name as the `type` you defined.

 2. Look for the `npm package` you wish to integrate with  Godspeed framework.